vikchupak/Databases/MySQL/mysql.md

 Partial dependence.
 When a column depends on one part of a composite key, but not on the whole key.

 __Third Normal Form (3NF):__\
-No transitive dependence.
+No transitive (functional ->) dependence.
 When a column depends more on another column rather than PK.

 Enchanced 3NF | Boyce-Codd Normal Form (BCNF).